Nutrient-Dense Snacks | Avoiding Trouble Foods | Support

 Members of MyMSTeam echo the benefits of avoiding these foods:

 Avoiding processed snack foods can help you cut back on salt, sugar, and trans fats.
-Keeping a food diary and logging your symptoms is a great way to help you identify any potential trigger foods that keep you from feeling your best.
+Keeping a food diary and logging your symptoms is a great way to help you identify potential trigger foods that may keep you from feeling your best.
 As you learn more about your body, you’ll be able to expand your options gradually and enjoy the health benefits of a balanced diet that isn’t needlessly restrictive.

 If you have a sweet tooth, cutting back on added sugar can be a big challenge.
 One member of MyMSTeam knows the struggle too well: “I don’t drink or smoke, but I have an addiction to sugar,” they said.
 “My neurologist told me that sugar is one of the worst things you can put in your body because it is a powerful inflammatory substance.
 How do I kick this addiction?”